-A series of short stories by Lucia Berlin, published posthumously.
+A series of short stories by Lucia Berlin published posthumously.
 I bought it on a whim in the Oslo airport only because I had 200 kroner I needed to spend.
-(I bought a packet of nuts, too.)
-It turned out to be one of the more important books I read in 2017.
+(I bought a package of nuts, too.)
+It turned out to be one of the more important books I read that year.

 It wasn’t always a pleasant read.
 Some of the 40-odd stories are disturbing and brutal.
 But Lucia’s use of language, the pacing of her prose, the unorthodoxy of the grammar, and the intensity of the characters stuck with me long after I finished it.
 Sometimes, I’ll be driving down the road, mechanically, and suddenly I realize I’m thinking of a Lucia Berlin story.

 (Side note: Another reason I love this book is that my niece Grace, too young to read, asked me the title of the book; she then asked, “Why were the women dirty?”)